 If a course is pre-approved, credit will be awarded upon receipt of an official transcript from another accredited university or college.
-In order to be considered official, a transcript must either be mailed directly to SU from the institution or be delivered to the registrar’s office in a signed and sealed envelope.
+In order to be considered official, a transcript must either be mailed directly to SU from the institution or be delivered to the Office of the Registrar in a signed and sealed envelope.
 Unsealed and faxed transcripts are considered unofficial.
 Official transcripts may be mailed to SU as the following address:

 P.O.
 Box 770

 Students planning to attend a Texas public college during the summer should be prepared to do the following:

 - submit a visiting or transient student application

 - request an official transcript be mailed from SU to the other institution

 - meet state THEA or TSI requirements

 As an alternative to transfer coursework, current students are encouraged to enroll in the three-week “May Term” or “June Term” sessions offered at Southwestern University each summer.